hauke96/the-green-spot/content/posts/schwentine-paddling-2023/index.en.md

 ## Start in Plön

 The train station in Plön is conveniently located right next to a wonderful little slipway.
-I set up my packraft there and left at 9:15 am.
+I set up my packraft there and left at 9:15 a.m.
 The facility belongs -- as far as I know -- *not* to the neighboring sailing club, at least I have not seen any signs and no one complained that I set up my boat there.

 {{< imgScale "images/schwentine-2023/DSC03944_1600.jpg" "The well reachable slipway in Plön."
 "500x" >}}